Your guide to Public Liability insurance

 Public liability insurance is not a legal requirement for the vast majority of businesses (teaching horse riding and aircraft operators being the exception).
 However, PL is required by many regulatory bodies and can be necessary for a license to operate in some trades.
 You may find that potential clients, including public bodies, will not work with you unless you have PL.

-Do I need a public liability insurance policy as a self-employed person?
+Do I need public liability insurance as a self-employed person?

 Self-employed individuals are most in need of public liability insurance.
 If you are a sole trader, this should be the first form of business insurance on your list.
 You will be responsible if something goes wrong and a member of the public is hurt or has their property damaged because of your actions.
 You don’t have a big company behind you, so legal costs, damages and compensation could wipe you out.
 Having PL in place also assures your clients that you are a reliable trader who is serious about their responsibilities.